Last updated on August 16th, 2022; Published on October 14th, 2018

 - Confirmed flight booking.

-- Copy of all pages of your yellow fever card (including the cover page).
+- A copy of all pages of your yellow fever card (including the cover page).

 - Six months payslip (where available).